28th Illinois General Assembly: House of Representatives

-Under the Illinois Constitution of 1870, the state representatives were elected by cumulative voting, with each voter distributing three votes among the available candidates.
+Under the Illinois Constitution of 1870, the state representatives were elected by cumulative voting, with each voter allocating their three votes to one, two or three of the candidates in the district.
 The Illinois House of Representatives as elected in 1872 thus contained 153 members, three from each of the state's 51 districts.
 Republican Shelby Moore Cullom was elected Speaker of the House.
 Robert J. Cross and Nehemiah Bushnell died before their terms were complete.